gvwilson/fiction/iffy/index.md

 Aunt Naggie slumped and took a deep breath.
 "Thanks auntie," Iffy said,
 nudging her lightly with her shoulder.
 Her foster mother smiled shakily.
-The Marines had taken them back to the pier with strict orders not to tell anyone what had happened at the governor's mansion.
-The fact that every feed in the Antarctic was talking about nothing else didn't seem to matter.
-Half the continent thought it was a first strike by the Zillions.
-The other half was convinced the machines were about to restart the war.
-Hadn't they blown up the quarantine shed in Halley?
-If the machines had finally decided to start shooting again, humanity's only hope was to unite and—

-Iffy had sighed.
-According to her history lessons,
-Hell had once been called a web or a net, as if people had hoped to catch the truth in it, but those days had ended long before the ice started to melt.
-For every truth there were a dozen half-truths and two outright lies.
-Malware that could erase all record of you or make you speak in tongues lurked in the undergrowth, mutating and hybridizing.
-A handful of people so brave or desperate that they might as well be crazy still risked their sanity with virtual reality and direct neural links.
-Everyone else stuck to text, voice, and simple, sanitized graphics.

-She had been about to close her app for the night when it pinged softly to tell her she had a message from Jeep.
-*saw the feed—hope you're bonna.*

-She'd hesitated before typing,
-*we're aright*,
-and then,
-*thanks for askin*.
-She'd waited a few moments for a reply.
-When none came,
-she'd thumbed the app off and slithered into her sleeping back.
-Sleep had been a long time coming, and for once she hadn't dreamed.

 It only took Aunt Naggie a minute to gather a trio of sturdy mesh bags and an ancient handheld scanner